DTS POLICY 2000-0014

 Authority: UCA §53-10-108; UCA 63F-1-103; Governor’s Executive Order: Directing the Chief Information Officer to Develop and Implement Policy Promoting Security of State Information and Information Systems; DHRM Rule R477-11; DPS Rule R722-900 Access to Bureau Records.

-This policy provides a mechanism for the Department of Technology Services (DTS) to ensure the security of information and resources entrusted to its care, reduce the risk of liability to the State of Utah, and promote the trust of DTS customers.
+This policy provides a mechanism for the Division of Technology Services (DTS) to ensure the security of information and resources entrusted to its care, reduce the risk of liability to the State of Utah, and promote the trust of DTS customers.

 The Chief Information Officer (CIO) must develop and implement policies that promote the security of State information and information systems.
 The CIO has determined that DTS must hire and retain qualified individuals whose criminal history will not adversely affect the confidentiality, integrity, or availability of information and resources maintained by the State of Utah.